-I’m happy to announce I will be editing an anthology for Anvil Press with a publication date of fall 2018.
+I’m happy to announce I will be editing an anthology for Anvil Press with a publication date of winter 2018/spring 2019.
 As a natural outgrowth of my experience writing Tunica Intima, a long poem memoir about vertebral artery dissection and stroke, and Trauma Head, a chapbook repurposing the medical file, Against Death takes up the issue of mortality.

 Against Death is an anthology of creative non-fiction exploring the psychological shifts that occur when we are prematurely or unexpectedly near death.

 To be “against” something can mean two different things at the same time.
 “Against” can mean pressed up close to something, yet it can also signify refusal.
 These texts will deal with affects of this proximity, taking into account any meaning of the word.
 Rather than showcase only extreme survival stories or difficult biological situations, these pieces will consider the ways we make sense of death on a personal level and how we integrate that thinking as we continue forward.

 Large moments are not necessarily more powerful than small ones.
 Submissions may record a heightened state of calm or anxiety, crafting a new sense of self, grasping for meaning, the development of a new artistic language to communicate these changes, changed perspective, euphoria or despair, or other responses.
 Please note both essay form and direct experience are preferred but not mandated.
 Send your best-edited and well-considered work, please.